 Tiny Synth Process

-But how does this "tiny synth sound?
+But how does this "tiny" synth sound?
 Massive.
 Like I can't actually believe how rich and thick it sounds, for being so small.
 Matteo is selling the music on his Bandcamp, which you can get here.
-Check it out below, and be sure to help fund his further tiny instrument building.
+Check out the project below, and be sure to help fund his further tiny instrument building.
 Who knows, maybe you'll be able to own one?
 See his process in the photo gallery above.